Accelerated Law Degree (3+3 Programs) for Future Legal Professionals

 • These programs are notably selective and demanding, requiring excellent academic performance and high LSAT scores.

-• While they offer significant time and cost savings, the intensity of the program can be challenging, with rigorous coursework and reduced breaks, potentially impacting students’ work-life balance and limiting internship opportunities.
+• While they offer significant time and cost savings, the intensity of the program can be challenging, with rigorous coursework and reduced breaks.
+This can potentially impact students’ work-life balance and limit internship opportunities.

 An accelerated law degree allows you to complete your bachelor’s program and a J.D. in six years rather than seven.
 Known as a 3+3 law program, you advance more quickly through your undergraduate studies, allowing you to save time and money.